 Are They Good For Commuting?

-Wider tires do help with puncture resistance since they distributes the weight over a larger surface area.
+Wider tires do help with puncture resistance since they distribute the weight over a larger surface area.
 So, over time, I began using a cyclocross bike for commuting.
-The tires were still narrow enough for moving quickly, but seemed to get less flats.
+The tires were still narrow enough for moving quickly but seemed to get fewer flats.
 They also offer a little more stability on wet surfaces.